xMayble/Impossible_Pattern_Game/README.md

 ## Instructions
 Below is the site to play around with the Impossible Pattern Game!
 Once you arrive at the website, press 'Start'.
-However, do not attempt to play the game just yet.
-After you have pressed 'Start', click on the small refresh icon right above it!
-Now, you can officially start the game.
-Have fun!
+However, do not attempt to press anything yet.
+If you look above the title "Impossible Pattern Game!", you will notice a "Change URL" and refresh option.
+Click on the refresh option!
+Now you may press the 'Start' button again and officially start the game!
+Have Fun!
 Link to project: (https://glitch.com/edit/#!/impossible-pattern-game?path=script.js%3A6%3A11)

 ## Required Functionality